DallanQ/dominion/QA.md

 [chaining-of-throne-room-and-kings-court](https://boardgamegeek.com/thread/1364352/chaining-of-throne-room-and-kings-court)

-> With this cards Throne Room, Throne Room, Moat, Copper, Copper How does chaining multiple Throne Room and King's Court cards work?
+> With this cards Throne Room, Moat, Copper, Copper How does chaining multiple Throne Room and King's Court cards work?

 1. You play a card: Throne Room (A).
 2. With the Throne Room (A), you'll choose an action card and play it twice.
 You choose Throne Room (B).